gaotx-cs/gaotx-cs.github.io/_pages/AiSpresso.md

 ---

 ## How to Participate
-Join us every Tuesday to explore groundbreaking ideas in AI and deep learning.
+Join us to explore groundbreaking ideas in AI and deep learning.
 If you'd like to present a paper, please reach out to Adam, Kenny, or DJ.
 Everyone is welcome, whether you're here to share or just listen and learn!